 TAKE YOUR PUPPY FOR SHORT RIDES IN THE CAR whenever you can.
 Be sure that he is in a crate or safely secured for his protection.
 A trip to the local shopping mall parking lot can be a wonderful time.
 Weather permitting place a leash on your puppy and walk him around the lot asking people, children primarily, to pet your puppy.
 Your puppy will not only become relaxed with strangers but will become comfortable with the sounds and activity around him.
 Do not permit your puppy to jump or lunge at people.
 Be a responsible pet owner and pick up any droppings your puppy may leave.

 EVERY PUPPY DESERVES TO BE TAUGHT HOW TO BE A CANINE GOOD CITIZEN.
 The easiest way for you to teach your puppy good manners is to enroll in a puppy training class and follow that with at least one basic obedience class.
 People who own an obedience trained dog know the joys of living with a well-behaved companion, whether it be for show, hunting, or most importantly, as your companion.
-For information on training classes run by Key City Kennel Club please contact Lynn Davey at 507-344-1159 or keycitykennelclub@hotmail.com
+For information on training classes run by Key City Kennel Club please contact Lynn Davey at 507-344-1159 orkeycitykennelclub@hotmail.com

-The AKC understands the need for responsible breeding programs, and encourages breeding when it is a valid, justifiable improvement of the breed and when the produce of the breeding can be assured a proper home and care.
+THE AKC'S POSITION ON. . .
+RESPONSIBLE BREEDING The AKC understands the need for responsible breeding programs, and encourages breeding when it is a valid, justifiable improvement of the breed and when the produce of the breeding can be assured a proper home and care.

 The AKC discourages breeding for misguided or fallacious reasons, such as to improve the temperament of the bitch through motherhood, to expose children to the reproductive process, or for monetary gain.
 Prospective breeders are reminded of their responsibility to provide complete pre- and post-natal care to the bitch and puppies, and should remember that the expenses of proper care from the time of breeding until the puppies are placed far exceeds any proceeds the sale may bring.

-To help reduce the number of dogs destroyed each year, the AKC encourages spaying or neutering as a responsible way to prevent accidental breedings and unwanted litters.
+SPAYING AND /NEUTERING To help reduce the number of dogs destroyed each year, the AKC encourages spaying or neutering as a responsible way to prevent accidental breedings and unwanted litters.
 The AKC informs dog owners that both surgical procedures are safe and do not have an adverse effect on the health or temperament of the dog.

-An AKC individual registration form/certificate must accompany each puppy/dog from a registered litter each time ownership is transferred.
+REGISTRATION An AKC individual registration form/certificate must accompany each puppy/dog from a registered litter each time ownership is transferred.
 The initial registration of a dog must be made within one year of the date listed on that registration.
 It is common for breeders to withhold registration papers for a period of time and for a specific reason, both of which should be listed in the written sales contract.
 The registration papers must be delivered to the new owner promptly when the terms of the contract have been met by the new owner (30 day trial period has passed, spaying or neutering has been accomplished).

-In 1990, the AKC instituted the Limited Registration option.
+LIMITED REGISTRATION OPTION In 1990, the AKC instituted the Limited Registration option.
 If the breeder decides that a certain dog should not be used for breeding, the breeder can apply to the AKC for a Limited Registration form for that dog.
 The Limited Registration form clearly states: Offspring Of This Dog Not Eligible For Registration.
 The dog will continue to carry the Limited Registration regardless of the number of times the ownership of the dog is transferred.
 Only the breeder of the dog can request that a Limited Registration be changed.
 As with spayed or neutered dogs, Limited Registration dogs will be ineligible to compete in conformation shows but will be allowed to participate in performance events such as obedience, agility, herding, field trials, etc.

 WHEN YOU BUY - ASK THE FOLLOWING